syncfusion/blazor-docs/src/treemap/treemap/events.md

 ## OnDoubleClick

-Triggers, when double click on the treemap.
+Triggers, when double clicking on the treemap.

 |   Argument name      |   Description                         |
 |----------------------| --------------------------------------|